Falling into Vanlife was never meant to happen to me. It was a wild journey that I somehow stumbled into at the peak of the pandemic in 2020.

 Falling out of it was even more unexpected.

 When the pandemic first hit back in 2020, I was living in Canada with the intention of spending a year of my visa there.
-I wanted to watch the seasons change from winter to autumn to summer and then back to winter again.
+I wanted to watch the seasons change from winter to autumn to summer.
+Then, back to winter again.
 I wanted to swim in the crystal blue lakes and ski all winter.

 And afterwards, it was my plan to head to America, to Mexico, to Europe, to Asia and explore everywhere possible before finally returning home a few years later.

 When the pandemic hit, everything changed for me.
-I had only been living in Canada for 6 months, and the news was like a kick to the gut.
+I had only been living in Canada for 6 months.
+The news was like a kick to the gut.
 My ski resort job was closing down.
 I was going to lose my accommodation.
 Everyone encouraged me to go home.

 I travelled home with a heavy heart and a sadness of lost dreams that I knew nothing could solve.
 The world was turning to utter shit around everyone and there was nothing we could do but wait it out.

-Here’s my life update and how in a matter of months, I was sent falling in and out of vanlife and how the whirlwind of the pandemic changed everything for me.
+Here’s my life update and how in a matter of months, I was sent falling in and out of vanlife.
+Also, how the whirlwind of the pandemic changed everything for me.

 Falling into Vanlife